wafiyulahdi-port/Qoar_Data-Analyst_Project-Portfolio-/README.md

 The materials included in this repository are:
 * Web Scraping Scripts (generalized and redacted)
 * Sentiment Analysis Experiments
-* Meta Reporting Dashboard flow
+* Meta Reporting Dashboard Flowchart
 * A KPI Flowchart

 All content has been sanitized to ensure no proprietary logic, internal data, or sensitive workflows are disclosed.
 This repository is intended to highlight my technical contributions while maintaining full compliance with Qoar’s confidentiality policies.